-Overview - The IESO will adjust any real-time make-whole payment settlement amount and real-time generator offer guarantee settlement amount for the amount of
+Overview - The IESO will adjust any real-time make-whole payment settlement amount and real-time generator offer guarantee settlement amount for the amount of the operating reserve that was not accessible to the IESO to avoid overpayments to the market participant.
+Each respective settlement amount will be adjusted for the total accessible operating reserve in the following order of operating reserve class:

-- i. r1 or synchronized ten-minute operating reserve (10S); - ii. r2 or non- synchronized ten-minute operating reserve (10N); and - iii. r3 or thirty-minute operating reserve (30R).
+- i. r1 or synchronized ten-minute operating reserve (10S); - ii. r2 or non- synchronized ten-minute operating reserve (10N); and iii. r3 or thirty-minute operating reserve (30R).

-Associated Reversal Charges and Mitigation - As described in section MR Ch.9 s.3.10.4, if the relevant resource during the relevant time had their real-time make whole payment settlement amount or real-time generator offer guarantee settlement amount mitigated pursuant to MR Ch.9 s.5, the associated reversal charges will incorporate the same substitutions as provided for in MR Ch.9 s.5.1.2.2.
+Associated reversal charges and mitigation - As described in section MR Ch.9 s.3.10.4, if the relevant resource during the relevant time had their real-time make whole payment settlement amount or real-time generator offer guarantee settlement amount mitigated pursuant to MR Ch.9 s.5, the associated reversal charges will incorporate the same substitutions as provided for in MR Ch.9 s.5.1.2.2.